claraj/scrolling/README.md

 # minneapolis-edu.github.io

-Just enough JQuery to get things scrolling.
+Scrolling things with JQuery.
+There's probably a much nicer way to do this.
 Completely untested in every browser except recent Chrome.